 LeCun (1989) demonstrates the use of backpropagation to train a convolutional image recognition network.
 There’s a beautiful figure that highlights the effect of adding more and more constraints, in particular in going from a fully-connected 2-layer network (net2) to a high-capacity convolutional neural net (net5):

 LeCun (1989) clarifies that weight sharing is a clever trick that decreases the number of weights to be learned, which in the small data limit is practically important to obtain good test set accuracy.
-We are a long ways from 1989 in terms of dataset size, and unsupervised learning could learn untied feature maps, as pointed out by Yann LeCun in the Twitter thread.
-But would currently existing benchmarks favor ANNs-with-local-receptive-field-but-untied-weights?
+We are a long way from 1989 in terms of dataset size, and unsupervised learning could learn untied feature maps, as pointed out by Yann LeCun in the Twitter thread.
+But would currently existing benchmarks favour ANNs-with-local-receptive-field-but-untied-weights?

 The leaderboard is the message